jacobp100/sciline-editor/README.md

 This does lead to it being possible to represent invalid ASTs, although this should not normally occur.
 In these cases, extraneous `` `Arg`` elements are dropped, and missing ones are appended to the end

-Insertion and deletion of elements is able to happen directly on the array.
+Insertion and deletion of elements happen directly on the array without any pre-processing step.
 This is useful, as it is sometimes required to get the surrounding context

 ### Convertion to MathML and Sciline Calculator AST